Skip to content

 Toolbox

-Our policies, standards and other resources
+Our policies, procedures and other resources

 They are guided by international human rights principles.
-These have been defined in the International Bill of Human Rights, the International Labour Organization’s Declaration on Fundamental Principles and Rights at Work, the United Nations Global Compact and the United Nations Guiding Principles on Business and Human Rights
+These have been defined in the International Bill of Human Rights, the International Labour Organization’s Declaration on Fundamental Principles and Rights at Work, the United Nations Global Compact and the United Nations Guiding Principles on Business and Human Rights.

 Clicking on any of the above links will take you to these important documents, where you can study them further.

-(Please note: some of our resources are only available to Serco employees.
-In this case, you’ll need to log in to MySerco to access them.
-If you have problems accessing them, please request a copy from your manager.)
+Access to these documents is for Serco colleagues only and you will need to log into myserco to access them.
+If you have problems accessing them, please request a copy from your manager.

 Human Rights